Skip to main content

 • Delete the topic (which removes all its touchpoints; the underlying engagements stay intact).

 Stale-after-days is also editable per topic.
-Some topics are weekly, some are quarterly, the auto-stale threshold isn’t one-size-fits-all.
+Some topics move weekly, some are quarterly.
+The auto-stale threshold isn’t one-size-fits-all.

 When topics go wrong